ShareChat: A Dataset of Chatbot Conversations in the Wild: Data Collection

-\paragraph{Filtering of Identifiable Information.} We prioritized user privacy by anonymizing personally identifiable information (PII).
-We used Microsoft's Presidio\footnote{\url{https://microsoft.github.io/presidio/}} as the framework, Spacy\footnote{\url{https://spacy.io/}} for Named Entity Recognition, and custom rules to identify and remove PII across various data types---such as names, phone numbers, emails, credit cards, and URLs---in multiple languages including English, Chinese, Russian, French, Spanish, German, Portuguese, Italian, Japanese, and Korean.
+\paragraph{Filtering of Identifiable Information.} We prioritize user privacy by anonymizing personally identifiable information (PII).
+We use Microsoft's Presidio\footnote{\url{https://microsoft.github.io/presidio/}} as the framework to remove PII across various data types, such as names, phone numbers, emails, credit cards, driver licenses and URLs, in multiple languages.
+To ensure rigorous privacy preservation, we employed an automated LLM-based evaluator to audit the PII removal results, with details provided in Appendix~\ref{sssec:pii}.